Daniel Teymur

 Daniel Teymur (born February 3, 1988) is a Swedish professional mixed martial artist in the lightweight division.
-He was the Nordic champion in Thaiboxing and he competed in the Ultimate Fighting Championship (UFC).
+He was the Nordic champion in Thai boxing and he competed in the Ultimate Fighting Championship (UFC).

 Background

 Teymur and his younger brother David Teymur, started training Muay Thai when he was a teenager.
 Both of the Teymur brothers grew up watching their older brother, Gabriel Teymur, competing in kickboxing and boxing.
 Teymur competed in Muay Thai and kickboxing with a record of 27–4 prior to transitioning to MMA.
 He won Swedish national championship three times in Muay Thai and once in kickboxing and the Muay Thai Nordic championship one time.